 Want to know more?
 I started sewing as far back as I can remember, with a needle and thread in my hands.
 I always wanted to go to design school, but designed some pretty fantastic kids instead.
 Mrs. Price was my sewing teacher in High School who really gave me some great skills to start with and that's when I really fell in love with my sewing machine and it became a passion.

-I enjoy playing the harp and the piano (and hope to own a baby grand Steinway one day), baking, the color orange, startling my kids by crouching behind a wall and jumping out as they come around the corner, artichokes dipped in butter, freshly cooked in-the-shell pine nuts, tickling Clover, growing herbs, arranging flowers, fiddling around with the camera, installing new vacuum bags, really hot showers, bee themed items (I aspire to own my own apiary), arranging my books, beads, buttons, thread, and fabric by rainbow colors, and last but not least, the sound of the dishwasher running.
+I enjoy playing the harp and piano, baking, the color orangestartling my kids by crouching behind a wall and jumping out as they come around the corner, artichokes dipped in salted, browned butter, freshly cooked in-the-shell pine nuts, tickling Clover, growing herbs, arranging flowers, fiddling around with the camera, installing new vacuum bags, really hot showers, bee themed items (I aspire to own my own apiary I finally have my own bees!), rainbowtizing my books, beads, buttons, thread, and fabric by rainbow colors, and last but not least, the sound of the dishwasher running.

 Did I miss something?
 Ask me yourself: nobigdillblog {at} gmail {dot} com